Shift debts to your mortgage?

 This is when you repay your existing mortgage by taking out a new mortgage on the same property with a different lender.

 WARNING!
 This is a drastic step to take if you are ditching a good product just to get the additional borrowing.
 It rarely makes sense to pay an early repayment charge (which can cost £1,000s) to leave the current mortgage in order to borrow more.
 You need to check your sums carefully to ensure this is the best move for you.

 With the help of our Remortgage guide you can find the best remortgage deal for you, and when you apply, you'll need to ask for the amount you need to pay your existing lender plus the additional you want to borrow.
 The lender will usually:

 - Want to know what the money is for (the lender might want proof that's what you’re going to spend the money on and is likely to refuse the loan if the money is for funding a business or self-employed activity)

 - Charge mortgage fees (arrangement and/or booking fee)

 - Give you the valuation and legal work for free

-Simply put, a secured loan or second-charge mortgage a loan only available to property owners (or mortgage holders), where the lender can forcibly sell your house to get its money back if you can't repay.
-The 'secured' bit means the lender gets 'security' - not you.
+Simply put, a secured loan or second-charge mortgage is a loan only available to property owners (or mortgage holders), where the lender can forcibly sell your house to get its money back if you can't repay.
+The 'secured' bit means the lender gets 'security' – not you.
 You get the opposite, as if you have problems paying back, the lender can repossess your home.

 When we normally talk about personal loans from a bank or building society, these are unsecured, which means there's no automatic link to your home (so non-homeowners can borrow this way too).